ChaseMilligan/Wikiyickistan/content/Adventures/DM Notes/Downtime.md

 # [[Fungi]]

 Fungi wants to grow, and experiment with mushrooms.
 Right now while he has no money, he knows of a small cave in a lesser developed area of the city on the slopes of [[Mount Zooka]] where he can conduct his experiments, and cultivate mushrooms.
-Doing his druidic experiments can eventually lead to a Proficiency Bonus in either nature or arcana, and unlocking [[Elder Caps WIP]].
+Doing his druidic experiments can eventually lead to a Proficiency Bonus in either nature or arcana, and unlocking [[Elder Caps]].
 The creation of some of these mushrooms with certain magical properties might draw the eyes of law enforcement, and or political factions that see it as a threat to their agenda and [[Arcannabis]].
 Only [[Arcana Belle]] is aware of the existence of Fungi's creations since he gave her his only magically altered specimen so far to pay for the removal of his infestation.

 # [[Xon]]